Clarity and focus

 5. What do you wish you had more time for?

 6. How does your home make you feel?

 7. What area of your home do you feel most relaxed in?

 8. How much time do you spend doing household chores?

 I live a minimalist lifestyle but this wasn’t always the case.
-Over 5 years ago I was a hoarder and collector and I lived in a three-bed terrace packed full of retro and vintage collections.
-It took time to get where I am today but with every item removed I felt a little lighter and freer.
+Over five years ago I was a hoarder and collector and I lived in a three-bed terrace packed full of retro and vintage collections.
+It took a lot of time to get where I am today but with every item removed, I felt a little lighter and freer.
 I currently work freelance and do a little voluntary work each week, something I didn’t think would be possible.
 Minimalism has opened many doors and I would have never imagined purging my belongings could have changed my outlook and life in such a positive way.

 10 things I gained when I decluttered my home

 How to declutter your kitchen in five easy steps

 How Marie Kondo helped me let go of my past